yangwao/slides/slides.md

 <div grid="~ cols-2 gap-2" m="t-2">
 <div>

-- KodaDot is a great example of how to build on Substrate
+- KodaDot is an excellent example of how to build on Substrate

-- To iterate fast we have sub-scaffold
+- To iterate fast, we have sub-scaffold

 - Open-source, hackable frontend scaffolding

 - Based on Vue3, Nuxt3, NaiveUI

-- ParaSpell UI will built on top of it
+- ParaSpell UI will be built on top of it

-- Support for ink! coming soon
+- Ink! support coming soon

 </div>
   <div>